Jaded-Encoding-Thaumaturgy/JET-guide/docs/basics/installation.md

 blurred.set_output(1)
 ```

-Then press Ctrl+R to reload vs-preview.
+Then press Ctrl+R to reload VSView.

-!!! warning "Note"
-    Reloading vs-preview in-place with Ctrl+R uses dark magic and can occasionally break with certain complex scripts.
-    If you run into issues with reloading, the foolproof way is always to close and reopen vs-preview.

-If you open the drop-down at the bottom left of vs-preview,
-you should now see two output nodes you can switch between.
+You should now see two output nodes you can switch between.
 The first is your video, the second is a slightly blurred version of your video.
 You can also press the 1 and 2 keys to switch between them (which is the recommended method since it's much faster).

 ### Going JET

-The above example code only used standard VapourSynth functions; except for vs-preview we didn't use any JET packages.
+The above example code only used standard VapourSynth functions; except for VSView we didn't use any JET packages.
 But even in such a simple script, JET packages can save you a bit of work.
 Let's see how this script could be modified: